LittleBudgie/elephant-rumble-inference/README.md

 * --limit-audio-hours
     * Default limit 24
     * Limit audio hours for file
-* --merge-files-in-dir (**NEW**)
+* --merge-raven-tables (**NEW**)
-    * Merges all audio files in each subdirectory of input path in lexographical order.
-Outputs merged audio file in subdirectory and raven selection table for merged audio file in output.
+    * Merges all audio files in each subdirectory of input path.
+Outputs merged raven selection table for merged audio file with all file paths in table.
     * Default: False